ofux/Digger-Documentation/README.md

 To persist modifications at runtime, just call *PersistAll* method of DiggerMasterRuntime.
 **Persistence must be enable in DiggerMasterRuntime inspector before building your project in order to be able to use it.**

+Note: persistence methods have no effect in Unity editor.

 Its signature is:
 ```csharp
 /// <summary>